steadybit/docs-public/content/attacks/network.md

 The network delay operates at the ip level and affects single packets.
 Thus you may encounter http requests that are delayed by a multiple of the specified delay.

-In this example the egress traffic is delayed by 500ms.
+In this example the traffic is delayed by 500ms.
 If you tap the wire (using tcpdump) and feed it into Wireshark it looks like this:
 ![tcpdump delay example](./tcpdump.png)
 1. The first incoming packet initiates the tcp connection and is accepted by the second packet, which is delayed exactly be the 500ms. <br/>